parallelchain-io/parallelchain-docs/docs/toolings/wallet_browser_extension/provider/event.md

 ## Network Changed

-If the network that the Provider is connected to is changed, the Provider will emit the event named `networkChanged` with `string` as network id.
+If the network that the Provider is connected to is changed, the Provider will emit the event named `networkChanged` with `string` as the network id.

 ```ts
 interface NetworkChangedEvent {